nzaker/ATOMAP/doc/quantification.rst

 Statistical Method
 ==================

-In order to perform the "statistical method" you must first have a sublattice defined and you must also have used the Gaussian refinement.
+In order to perform the "statistical method" you must first have a ``Sublattice`` defined and you must also have used the Gaussian refinement.
 The code below shows this process operating on an ADF image from the adf__quantification_notebook in the atomap demos.

 .. code-block:: python